I don’t know what she was like as a little girl. Was she playful? Silly? Wild like me?

 And why did I have to go visit my mom in a hospital anyway?
 Surely this wasn’t how most kids spent their Saturday afternoons.
 My 7-year old self couldn’t quite process it all.

-But then how could I have been expected to understand the complexities of such a disease.
+But then how could any child be expected to understand the complexities of mental illness.

 And when it got to the point when she actually lived in the hospital, did she realize how sad it made me to not have a mother?

 I’ll never know if she ever had the urge to talk about her illness with me.
 Maybe she didn’t want to bother me with it.
 Or maybe she just didn’t even recognize she was ill.
 Maybe her anorexia distorted any kind of self-perception that she had.
 Doesn’t that happen?
 I don’t know.

 Maybe she had no idea who she was anymore.